followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/15 dxPieChart/7 Chart Elements/Series/Series.md

 ===========================================================================

 <!--shortDescription-->
-This section describes fields and methods that you can use in code to manipulate the **Series** object.
+This section describes the **Series** object, which represents a series.
 <!--/shortDescription-->

 <!--fullDescription-->